mediaexplorer74/W10MGameDevQuickie/README.md

 - Q01-Q21 ported to UWP, but a lite incomplete (because of no TouchPanel "handlers" yet)
 - P01 and P02 ported to UWP too (keyboard/mouse control only at now... no touch, heh!)
 - P03 added as *bonus* ( it's my "uwp fork" of https://github.com/semack/land )
+- P05 project is only in draft state/mode (not complete at all!)
+- P10 added as *astoria + uwp + orchestrators* technics demo ( my fork of https://github.com/FrancescoBonizzi/InfartGame )

 ## Bugs / Errors
 - SpriteFont mulfunction